jcuenod/zotero-backup-scripts/README.md

 ## Systemd Files

-Put these files (or symlink them) in the right place
+Put these files in the right place (I link them.
+Note: symlinks don't work with `systemd`):

-1. ~/.config/systemd/user/zoterobck.service
+1. ln ./zoterobck.service ~/.config/systemd/user/zoterobck.service
-2. ~/.config/systemd/user/zoterobck.timer
+2. ln ./zoterobck.timer ~/.config/systemd/user/zoterobck.timer

 The timer just executes the service which runs the bash script.
 Is there an easier/better way to do this?
 Sure there is.
 Do I care enough to fix the thing that's working (viz. not broken)?
 No I do not.
 So more importantly: to query/enable (replace status with whatever you need [like `start`]):